Reduce your living costs

 Everyone wants to look and feel their best but with prices increasing it can be difficult to justify updating your wardrobe.
 Here are some tips for for low-budget clothes shopping.

-• Buy second hand – second hand or ‘pre-loved’ clothing has become huge over the last decade.
+- Buy second hand – second hand or ‘pre-loved’ clothing has become huge over the last decade.
 It is no longer thought of as a negative.
 From influencers to celebrities, there are many people rocking pre-loved clothing.
-Children’s clothing is especially popular as they grow so quickly.
-Places like vinted , eBay have loads of buyers and sellers.
-You could also become a seller and sell any outgrown clothes and make some extra money.
-There is also another bonus of shopping second hand, the impact on the environment.
-Preworn is the largest second-hand clothing seller in the UK, and lists many items that would otherwise ended up in landfill.
+Children’s clothing is especially popular, as they grow so quickly.
+Places like vinted and eBay have loads of buyers and sellers.
+You could sell outgrown clothes to make some extra money.
+Another bonus of shopping second hand is the impact on the environment.
+Preworn is the largest second-hand clothing seller in the UK, and lists many items that would otherwise end up in landfill.

-• Schools uniforms can be expensive.
+- School uniforms can be expensive.
 Many schools are now running uniform banks that offer good quality second hand uniforms.
 If you live in Edinburgh, there are a few organisations who could help with uniform/clothing items: The Leith Collective – currently have “sharing rails” for warm jackets at the front of their stores.
-They sometimes also have school uniform available; Fresh Start -Their uniform rail can be accessed via the pantry, so please check their opening hours before popping in to 26-28 Ferry Road Drive, Edinburgh EH4 4BR.
+They sometimes also have school uniform available.
+Fresh Start -Their uniform rail can be accessed via the pantry, so please check their opening hours before popping in to 26-28 Ferry Road Drive, Edinburgh EH4 4BR.

-Cutting back on spending is difficult but it can help you see where you can make savings and it can also be a fun and rewarding process.
-It can also be good for the environment.
+Cutting back on spending is difficult but it can help you see where you can make savings.
+It can also be rewarding knowing that you’re doing your bit for the environment.

 Travel